 About me

-I am a UKCP-registered Cognitive Analytic Psychotherapist and accredited Supervisor with 23 years of clinical experience.
-I currently practice in both a specialist NHS eating disorder service and an adult psychology service in London,
+I am a UKCP-registered Cognitive Analytic Psychotherapist and accredited supervisor with over 24 years of clinical experience.
+Alongside my private practice, I work within specialist NHS services in eating disorders and adult psychology in London.

-I offer both time-limited and open-ended therapy, depending on what feels most helpful and appropriate for you.
+I offer both time-limited and open-ended therapy, depending on your individual needs.

 Training, qualifications & experience